As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tiny silica fossils significantly contributed to the formation of chert rocks, especially those at the bottom of the ocean.
 In such formations, shale is also commonly discovered.

 Because of this, beaches are also among the best environments to find chert specimens.
-Gravels, creeks, streams, washes, and draws are potentially significant areas to discover various types of chert.
+Gravels, creeks, streams, washes, and draws are potentially significant areas in which to discover various types of chert.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):